 After everyone’s successes and failures have been consolidated and organized, the learning can begin.
 The first step toward improvement is to identify the root cause of any given success or failure.
 This can be done by turning the what into a why.

-By developing a more holistic understanding of the customer’s needs during the initial conversation, I can increase the likelihood of obtaining a face-to-face meeting.
+“By developing a more holistic understanding of the customer’s needs during the initial conversation, I can increase the likelihood of obtaining a face-to-face meeting.”

 Or, if 55% of your salespeople were consistently able to meet their daily sales goals, and one of the causes was that those salespeople focused on the activity rather than the result, then you learned:

-By focusing on the activity rather than the result, I can increase the likelihood of consistently meeting my daily sales goals.
+“By focusing on the activity rather than the result, I can increase the likelihood of consistently meeting my daily sales performance goals.”

 After establishing what was learned, all that’s left to do is identify the actions people can take to improve their shortcomings.

-If your team learned that by developing a more holistic understanding of the customer’s needs during the initial conversation, they can increase the likelihood of obtaining a face-to-face meeting.
-One action they can take is to practice active listening.
+If your team learned that by developing a more holistic understanding of the customer’s needs during the initial conversation, they can increase the likelihood of obtaining a face-to-face meeting, one action they can take is to practice active listening.

-If your team learned that by focusing on the activity rather than the result, they can increase the likelihood of consistently meeting their daily sales goals.
-One action they can take is to use a sales pipeline calculator to establish which activities are necessary to the sales process.
+If your team learned that by focusing on the activity rather than the result, they can increase the likelihood of consistently meeting their daily sales goals, one action they can take is to use a sales pipeline calculator to establish which activities are necessary to the sales process.